Skip to main content

 Tales from the Campfire...

 When I think back to my childhood camping days during the summer, my favorite memories always seem to take me back to those quiet nights eating s'mores and telling stories around the campfire.
-The scary stories were always my personal favorites, but many storytellers regale their audience with tales of culture, legends, community and folklore.
+The art of storytelling has always been an integral part of camping, especially when it comes to sharing spooky tales that send shivers down our spines.

 Stories are a part of almost all hunter-gatherer societies and acted as the original social media.
-Try out the art of storytelling with this spooky tale on your little campers this summer:
+Camping stories often revolve around culture, legends, community, and folklore.
+They not only entertain but also teach lessons and connect us to our roots.
+So, this summer, gather your little campers and try out the art of storytelling with this spooky tale:

 A couple returning home in their carriage from a trip to New England were looking for a place to seek shelter for the night.
 The husband saw a light through the trees and turned their horse into a small lane leading up the hill to a pleasant little house that stood at the crest.